Race and crime in the United States: Assault

-The CDC keeps data on non-fatal injury emergency department visits and the race of victims.
+The Centers for Disease Control and Prevention (CDC) keeps data on non-fatal injury emergency department visits and the race of victims.
 While non-Hispanic white victims account for approximately half of total non-fatal assault injuries, most of which did not involve any weapon, black and Hispanic victims account for the vast majority of non-fatal firearm injuries.
-There was a total of 17.3 million emergency department visits or hospitalizations for non-fatal assaults in the United States in the 10-year period between 2007–2016.
+There was a total of 17.3 million emergency department visits or hospitalizations for non-fatal assaults in the United States in the 10-year period between 2007 and 2016.
 For non-fatal assaults with recorded race, 6.5 million victims were white non-Hispanic, 4.3 million black, 2.3 million Hispanic and 0.4 million other (non-Hispanic) and for 3.8 million, the race was not recorded.
-There were a total of 603,000 emergency department visits in the US for non-fatal firearm assaults in the 10-year period between 2007–2016.
+There were a total of 603,000 emergency department visits in the US for non-fatal firearm assaults in the 10-year period between 2007 and 2016.
 For non-fatal firearm assaults with recorded race, 77,000 victims were white non-Hispanic, 261,000 were black and 94,000 were Hispanic, 8,500 were other non-Hispanic and for 162,000 the race was not recorded.
 Despite gun injuries only accounting for about 3.5% of serious assault injuries between 2007 and 2016, they accounted for nearly 70% of overall homicides.

 While African Americans are highly overrepresented in murders and gun assaults, the disparity in arrests is smaller for the most common form of assault not involving any weapon or serious injury; blacks are arrested for non-aggravated assault at 2.7 times the white rate.
 Hispanics and non-Hispanic whites are arrested for non-aggravated assault in a similar ratio to their share of the US population.
 Of the 9,468 murder arrests in the US in 2017, 53.5% were black and 20.8% Hispanic.
 Of the 822,671 arrests for non-aggravated assault, 31.4% were black and 18.4% Hispanic.

 According to the FBI Uniform Crime Reports, in 2008, black youths, who make up 16% of the youth population, accounted for 52% of juvenile violent crime arrests, including 58.5% of youth arrests for homicide and 67% for robbery.
 Black youths were overrepresented in all offense categories except DUI, liquor laws, and drunkenness.
 Racial disparities in arrest have consistently been far less among older population groups.